 In order to form the state administration system of districts, Government Decision No. 1299/2011 (IX.1) was approved on the organization, competence and requirement of administrative district offices.
 A district is the lowest level of administrative division regarding both territory and structure.
 The main goal of the regulation was to clearly define the tasks of municipal governments and those of state administration.
-That is why these sets of measures have alleviated the burden on the lowest level of state administration process has become simpler and more effective thanks to Government Windows.
+That is why these sets of measures have alleviated the burden on the lowest level of state administration, that is, on municipal governments; in addition to this, the administration process has become simpler and more effective thanks to Government Windows.
 Based on this, 175 administrative district offices have come into being in the provinces and 23 in the capital as of 1 January 2013.
 While forming the districts, it had to be taken into account that the furthest settlement should not be more than 30 kilometers away from the district seat, that the jurisdiction of the state and the districts should be harmonized, and that the already existing contact centers should be maintained if possible.